daronphang/coding_resources/javascript/angular/directives.md

 ```

 ## Building Attribute Directives:
 Can use either ElementRef, Renderer2 or HostBinding to access and modify DOM elements.
 Best practice is to use Renderer2 and HostListener.
+The initial @Input must match with selector name.
+Make sure the directive is imported and exported in shared module.

 ```html
 // component.html: